 Balancing the act by use of external interveners

 Every system, in the end, does what it does best according to its logic but what of trying to utilize mediation, interveners?
 We have not tried this and failed if we gave it a fair chance.
 Let’s give it the power and resources.
 Regard interventions as a cyclic process.
 There will always be another day to try what we feel must be implemented now-now!
 But just a minute – What if we tried something else?
-Maybe The Third World War (IIIWW) has been thwarted just because of this last minute, just a minute approach quite often the suggestion has come from the least of those involved.
+Who knows, maybe the Third World War (WWIII) has been thwarted this long because of this last minute; what if, just a minute approach quite often the suggestion came from the least of those involved.

 External observers are much sought after; they will provide that additional perspective and help us overcome internal blockages.
-Above everything else spell out their terms of reference, narrow them to specifics.
+Above everything else we need to spell out their terms of reference, narrow them to specifics.

-WE cannot anymore operate in silos.
+We cannot anymore operate in silos.
 The silos of – ‘those, them and we’ nurses.
-We can work collaboratively with KMPDU, KUCO etc. The way into the future is skill-mix, task-shifting, task-sharing and we cannot possibly avoid it on our path to UHC as a low and middle-income country (LMIC) as they like to call us.
+We can work collaboratively with Kenya Medical, Pharmacists & Dentists’ Union (KMPDU), and Kenya Union of Clinical Officers (KUCO) etc. The way into the future is skills-mix, task-shifting, task-sharing inter-disciplinary, inter-sectoral and we cannot possibly avoid it on our path to UHC as a low and middle-income country (LMIC).
 If that is the way we will work why not start from a welfare point of view?